-The economic impact of the current crisis on the global economy and overall business activities cannot be assessed with reasonable certainty at this stage due to the rate of expansion of the outbreak and the high level of uncertainty resulting from the inability to reliably predict the outcome.
+The economic impact of the current crises on the global economy and overall business activities cannot be assessed with reasonable certainty at this stage due to the high level of uncertainty resulting from the inability to reliably predict the outcome.

 Management has examined the particular circumstances and risks to which the Company is exposed and has concluded that up until now, there is no significant impact on the Company's profitability.
-The Management will continue to closely monitor the situation and assess the need for action in the event that the period of disruption is prolonged.
+The Management will continue to closely monitor the situation and assess the need for action in the event that the above crises are prolonged.